How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 • Swelling and redness of the larynx;

-• Child complaints of shortness of breath;
+• The child complains of shortness of breath;

-• Difficulty breathing
+• Difficulty breathing;

 Allergic